 (See also Overview of Fungal Infections Overview of Fungal Infections Fungal infections are often classified as either Opportunistic Primary Opportunistic infections are those that develop mainly in immunocompromised hosts.
 Primary infections can develop in immunocompetent... read more , Candidiasis Candidiasis (Mucocutaneous) Candidiasis is skin and mucous membrane infection with Candida species, most commonly Candida albicans.
-Infections can occur anywhere and are most common in skinfolds, digital web spaces, genitals... read more , Candidal Vaginitis Candidal Vaginitis Candidal vaginitis is vaginal infection with Candida species, usually C. albicans.
+Infections can occur anywhere and are most common in skinfolds, digital... read more , Candidal Vaginitis Candidal Vaginitis Candidal vaginitis is vaginal infection with Candida species, usually C. albicans.
 (See also Overview of Vaginitis.)
-Most fungal vaginitis is caused by C. albicans (candidiasis), which colonizes... read more , and Chronic Mucocutaneous Candidiasis Chronic Mucocutaneous Candidiasis Chronic mucocutaneous candidiasis is persistent or recurrent candidal infection due to inherited T-cell defects.
+Most fungal vaginitis is caused by C. albicans ( candidiasis)... read more , and Chronic Mucocutaneous Candidiasis Chronic Mucocutaneous Candidiasis Chronic mucocutaneous candidiasis is persistent or recurrent candidal infection due to inherited T-cell defects.
 Autoimmune and endocrine disorders may develop in its recessive form.
 Diagnosis... read more .)

 Candida species account for about 80% of major systemic fungal infections and are the most common cause of fungal infections in immunocompromised patients.
 Candidal infections are one of the most common hospital-acquired infections.
 Because resistance and transmission of C. auris in health care facilities have become a concern, special infection control precautions have been instituted for patients who are colonized or infected with C. auris.

 Candidiasis of the esophagus is a defining opportunistic infection in AIDS AIDS Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more .
 Although mucocutaneous candidiasis is frequently present in HIV-infected patients, hematogenous dissemination is unusual unless other specific risk factors are present (see Disseminated candidiasis Disseminated candidiasis Candidiasis is infection by Candida species (most often C. albicans), manifested by mucocutaneous lesions, fungemia, and sometimes focal infection of multiple sites.
-Symptoms depend on the site... read more ).
+Symptoms depend... read more ).

 Neutropenic patients (eg, complicating cancer chemotherapy) are at high risk of developing life-threatening disseminated candidiasis.